patrickwalczak/Collection-Manager/README.md

 # CollectApp

-This repository is only the frontend.
+This repository is only for the frontend.
 This is a link to backend https://github.com/patrickwalczak/CollectAppBack

 About the application